- USPS offers some cheapest shipping rates to Alaska, so in most cases this will be the best option for online store owners

 Be Aware of Surcharges

-However, if you are shipping to the most remote parts of Alaska, then you should expect there to be significant surcharges with UPS and FedEx depending on the zip code.
+However, if you are shipping to the most remote parts of Alaska, you should expect significant surcharges with UPS and FedEx depending on the zip code.
 Alaska is the largest state with vast remote areas, some only accessible by plane or boat.
 So you definitely will need to check with the carriers to get specific details on the surcharges.